-The Company provides letters of credit totaling \$159.0m (2021: \$108.8m) in favour of certain ceding companies in support of claims reserves in accordance with contractual and statutory obligations, these are covered by a credit facility with Mizuho which is uncollateralised.
+The Company has letters of credit issued by various banks totaling \$176.2m (2022: \$159.0m) in favour of certain ceding companies in support of claims reserves in accordance with contractual and statutory obligations, these are covered by a credit facility with Mizuho which is uncollateralised.

 The Company is in receipt of a letter of credit in respect of a 100% quota share cover for adverse development with a third party reinsurer effective from 1 July 2011.
-At 31 December 2022 the amount due from the reinsurer in this category is \$3.6m (2021: \$3.6m), of which \$2.2m from the reinsurer are collateralised by an irrevocable letter of credit from an "A-" rated credit institution.
+At 31 December 2023 the amount due from the reinsurer in this category is \$2.2m (2022: \$3.6m), which is collateralised by an irrevocable letter of credit from an "A-" rated credit institution.